Leave thinking to the one who gave intelligence.

 - In my stint on Wall Street as wealth consultant to families, I had my first full-time experience of helping people.
 I loved it, and I learned that facts and data are powerless to change someone’s beliefs and opinions.
 Knowledge, information and new concepts by themselves don’t change a person’s behavior.

 - With a Bennington MFA and a decade as a freelance writer and editor, I learned about the power of words and language to affect how people feel and see the world</strong> — in life as well as books.
 This led me to ontology, the study of being, and the discovery that we actually live in language.
 Each of our words and stories shape our lives, the possibilities we can envision, and actions we can take.
 Making a significant change in one’s life often requires the death and interment of old stories and birthing new ones that support the life we want to have.

 - From 14 years’ study and practice of improvisational theater, I became a keen observer of people’s physical behavior and presence, and a deep listener.
 An invaluable listening skill for a coach.

 - As for personal experience, I have been married to the same woman for 23 years and raised two happy children.
 Surely an education of the highest order!

 The Loves of My Life

 I love the arts.
-I’ve been practicing and performing improvisational theater on a weekly basis for the past 16 years.
+I’ve been practicing and performing improvisational theater for the past 17 years.
 I love improv for the sense of freedom I experience when it’s my time to perform, and I have to commit to being in the moment with whatever and whomever shows up.
 I also love music, and five years ago, I learned to sing, which changed my entire experience of music.